olavoasantos/micra/packages/theme-generator/README.md

 - If you want to see the available transformers we have go to the [#available-transformers](#available-transformers) section!
 - If you want to get a deeper understanding of what the theme generator provides, keep on reading below!

-### ThemeTokens definition
+### ThemeDefinition definition

-The `ThemeTokens` object is an object that accepts strings or number as keys and `ThemeTokenDefinition` as value.
+The `ThemeDefinition` object is an object that accepts strings or number as keys and `ThemeTokenDefinition` as value.

 ```typescript
 interface ThemeDefinition {